lvmcnei1/mae301-2026spring-growagarden/phase2/report.md

 We successfully built:

-* A recommendation prototype (prompt-based)
+* A recommendation prototype
-* A dataset-driven scheduling system
+* A scheduling system
 * A reproducible demo in Google Colab
 * Exportable outputs (CSV and markdown)

-These components demonstrate meaningful technical progress and iteration toward a functional AI gardening assistant.

 ---